-Markets have fallen a tad bit, in the last few days.
+Markets have scaled a new high in the last few days.
 The Sensex and the Nifty p/e multiples continue to remain at elevated levels, as results have been poor.
 In fact, the Sensex p/e at 20.65 times is not very cheap, considering the historic average of 17 times.
 Nonetheless, if you are investing now it is best to do so in small amounts.
-Here are a few stocks that you can buy and reap money in 2017.
+Here are a few stocks that you can buy and reap money in the more long term.

 The article is not a solicitation to buy, sell in securities or other financial instruments.
 Greynium Information Technologies Pvt Ltd, its subsidiaries, associates and the author do not accept culpability for losses and/or damages arising based on information in this article.
 The author and his family do not own any shares in the above mentioned stocks.